David Hixon: Coaching career

+Following his playing days, Hixon earned a master's degree from the University of Massachusetts and volunteered in coaching (basketball, track & field, football) at Amherst.

-Hixon compiled a coaching record of 826-293, ranking him 15th in NCAA men's basketball when he retired in April 2020.
+Hixon was hired as Amherst head coach in 1977 at only 24 years of age.
+Until his retirement, he compiled a coaching record of 826–293, ranking him 15th in NCAA men's basketball when he retired in April 2020.
 He had a winning percentage of .738, good for a 10th place in NCAA Division III history, at the time of his retirement.
 He was named NABC NCAA Division III Coach of the Year in 2007 and 2013.

-He won national championships with Amherst in 2006-07 and 2012-13.
+Hixon's Amherst teams won national championships in 2006–07 and 2012–13.
 In 2008, he reached the national championship game with his squad, where they suffered defeat to Washington (MO).
 In 2004, 2006, 2014, 2016, he led Amherst to the national semifinals.

 Under his tutelage, Amherst participated in the NCAA national tournament 20 times and compiled a 43-20 postseason record.
 However, due to New England Small Conference Athletic Conference (NESCAC) rules, his Amherst team was ineligible for NCAA postseason play until 1994.
 He took on arch rival Williams College 21 times during his coaching career, winning 17.